Kylie Jenner Flaunts Famous Booty In Tiny Blue Bikini

 “Literally obsessed w u,” commented a third.

 This is not the only time that the Kylie Cosmetics CEO has shown off her famous figure during her birthday trip.
-As The Inquisitr previously reported, another recent addition to Kylie’s account yesterday saw her sporting a bold, floral bikini that did nothing but favors for her famous curves, driving her fans absolutely wild.
+As The Inquisitr previously reported, another recent addition to Kylie’s account on Monday saw her sporting a bold, floral bikini that did nothing but favors for her famous curves, driving her fans absolutely wild.